11 lessons from one of the greatest and most inspiring investors that ever lived

 The Little Book of Common Sense Investing completely changed how I felt about the world of finance.

-Bogle’s ideas on buy and hold, long-term thinking, simplicity, low costs, and more was eye-opening.
+Bogle’s ideas on buy and hold, long-term thinking, simplicity, low costs, and more were eye-opening.

 2. There’s no price on principles